Mozambique–Portugal relations: Portuguese colonization

-In 1498, Portuguese explorer Vasco da Gama arrived to the Mozambican coast and established a colony on the Island of Mozambique.
+In 1498, Portuguese explorer Vasco da Gama arrived on the Mozambican coast and established a colony on the Island of Mozambique.
 Explorer Lourenço Marques explored the area that is now Maputo Bay in 1544.
-Mozambique soon afterwards became a colony of Portugal and was incorporated into the Portuguese Empire.
+Mozambique soon afterward became a Colony of Portugal and was incorporated into the Portuguese Empire.
 As part of the Portuguese Empire, thousands of Mozambicans were shipped to Brazil and arrived to the South American nation as slaves.

 By the 1530s, small groups of Portuguese traders and prospectors penetrated the interior regions seeking gold.
 By the early 20th century the Portuguese had shifted the administration of much of Mozambique to large private companies, like the Mozambique Company, the Zambezia Company and the Niassa Company; controlled and financed mostly by the British.
 In 1932, Portugal broke-up the trading companies and imposed direct rule over the colony.
 By the 1960s, several thousands of Portuguese settlers arrived to Mozambique, attracted by the economic prospects in the country.